openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ## Claims provided by the OP and external sources {#op_attested_and_external_claims}

 This example shows how an OP can mix own Claims and Claims provided by
-external sources in a single ID token.
+external sources in a single ID Token.

 <{{examples/response/all_in_one.json}}